rei/rei-cedar-docs/docs/components/pull-quote/README.md

 ## The Basics

-Use a pull quote for emphasizing content that has a close and significant relationship with the surrounding text and will help users to visually scan the page
+Use a pull quote for emphasizing content that has a close and significant relationship with the surrounding text and will help users to visually scan the page.

 <br/>